ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/DescartesMeditation.md

 2. Whatever can be perceived distinctly are the subject matter of pure mathematics
 3. Subject matter of pure mathematics are capable of existing

-Therefore, Matertial things are capable of exisiting
+Therefore, Material things are capable of existing

 ## 2.2.
 Argument From imagination